 Home of Disney World, the Kennedy Space Center, South Beach and the Keys.
 If you want fun in the sun this is the place to be.
 There is no shortage of amazing things to see and do in Florida.
 Beachfront hotels, family restaurants and amusement parks are everywhere.
 Most cities in Florida are also family friendly.
 Northern Florida has a very low cost of living and has access to many State Parks as well as plenty of coastline.
 If you look at a map of Florida cities, you'll notice that Southern Florida is a bit more expensive mainly due to the prime beachfront that the south offers.

 Florida is currently a buyer's market for homes and even apartment rentals.
 Generally the closer to the Ocean or the further south, the more expensive.
-Some of Florida's larger cities have problems with high crime rates but its many suburbs and small towns make for a safe area to live.
+Some of Florida's cities have problems with high crime rates but its many suburbs and smaller cities in Florida make for a safe area to live.
 There are plenty of jobs; Florida is a major manufacturing, financial and tourism hub.
 The weather is fantastic.
 Florida sees average temperatures in the eighties during the summer and low seventies in the winter.
 Rain storms usually last only a few hours and you'll never have to worry about shoveling snow.
 A great place in Florida to visit is Universal Studios in Orlando.
 This park features many rides and roller coasters and makes a great day trip or weeklong vacation.
 The complex also features a water park and nightlife area.
 There are hundreds of hotels in the area to choose from with several located at the park itself.